 The Fifth District recently published a new simplified EOT format which is now preferred by this court.

-IMPORTANT TIP#1 COURT'S FORM: The court's extension of time form (PDF link will open in new window) behaves best using Adobe Reader XI (the most current version of the free download reader).
+IMPORTANT TIP#1 COURT'S FORM: The court's extension of time form (PDF) behaves best using Adobe Reader XI (the most current version of the free download reader).
 In testing, we were unable to save a copy of the document using either version 9 or 10.
 Save a copy to your desktop before you start using the form.
 Once you have filled in the information, either print or save a copy, but check your saved document to be sure it's not a blank copy.
 If you are unable to save a completed copy of it, printed copies can then be scanned and sent to the court for e-filing purposes as this court does not require searchable PDFs for e-filing.
 [Please note that other districts are different.
 Often a scanned document does not produce a searchable PDF and therefore will not work for e-filing in another court.].

 IMPORTANT TIP#2 CCAP'S FORM: If you experience problems either opening or saving the court's form, the CCAP samples book now contains alternative versions of the simplified form under "E" for EOT.
 [Note: Counsel must still convert Word and WordPerfect versions to a PDF in order to e-file a first time EOT with this court.
-The court has posted how-to instructions (PDF link will open in new window) on converting documents to a PDF.
+The court has posted how-to instructions (PDF) on converting documents to a PDF.

-Beginning October 22, 2012, the Fifth District Court of Appeal clerk’s office began transmitting by email attachment, rather than paper copies, to appointed counsel, the AG, and to CCAP, routine letters and notices identified in the attached chart (PDF will open in new window).
+Beginning October 22, 2012, the Fifth District Court of Appeal clerk’s office began transmitting by email attachment, rather than paper copies, to appointed counsel, the AG, and to CCAP, routine letters and notices identified in the attached chart (PDF).
 The email subject line will contain the court’s case number, caption and a 3-letter code for the type of document as identified in the chart.
 The name of the attachment will mimic the email subject line.
 The body of the email will include the Deputy Clerk’s name and DCA name/address so that the recipient will have contact information.